microsoft/react-native-code-push/docs/setup-android.md

     include ':app', ':react-native-code-push'
     project(':react-native-code-push').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-code-push/android/app')
     ```
+    *Note: If you React Native version is 0.60 and above you shouldn't do this step because `autolinking` already handled it.*

 2. In your `android/app/build.gradle` file, add the `:react-native-code-push` project as a compile-time dependency: